awwright/node-rdf/README.md

 For parsing the IRI and converting to a URI that can be used in an HTTP request, see the [IRI package](https://github.com/Acubed/node-iri).

-### IndexedGraph
+### Graph

-An implementation of [RDF Interfaces: Graph](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/#idl-def-Graph) that stores triples in an Array.
-This is useful for quick inserts and iterating the complete list of triples.
+An implementation of [RDF Interfaces: Graph](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/#idl-def-Graph) that stores triples in three indexes for fast querying.

-### TripletGraph

-An implementation of [RDF Interfaces: Graph](http://www.w3.org/TR/2011/WD-rdf-interfaces-20110510/#idl-def-Graph) with fast querying on any combination of subject, predicate, or object, using three indexes.

 ### TurtleParser